 I was inspired by a recent teacher book list, that was supposed to “change your life.”
 But that shit was whiter than the Andy Griffith show.

 Sorry, but that will NOT change your world.

 Lots of books will make you feel comfortable with your whiteness and whiteness in general, even for people of color.
 Authors have been sparing your feelings and treating you like porcelain, but it’s time to let the bull loose in the proverbial china shop.
 White fragility needs to take a back seat.
-It’s time to bring folks of color to the forefront.
+It’s time to talk about dismantling white supremacy culture and bring folks of color to the center.